rkudeshi/rkudeshi.github.io/_posts/2011-11-26-nook-touch-skip-registration.md

 ---
-title: ORIGMD How to use the Nook Simple Touch without registering
+title: How to use the Nook Simple Touch without registering
 date: 2011-11-26
 old-slug: nook-touch-skip-registration
 layout: post